Redland Bay suburb profile

 Redland Bay property market performance

-Sales activity has been robust, with 74 houses and 3 units sold in the past 12 months.
-Both houses and units are selling quickly, with a median of just 22 days on the market, reflecting high buyer interest in the area.
+Sales activity has been robust for houses, with 86 sold in the past 12 months, while only 3 units were sold.
+Houses are selling quickly, with a median of 21 days on the market, compared to 43 days for units, suggesting stronger demand for houses.

 5 year median price trend for houses and units